enkidevs/curriculum/javascript/core/recipes-ii/performing-a-function-at-timed-intervals.md

 ---
 author: pawel
 levels:
   - basic
   - beginner
 type: normal
 category: how to
 standards:
   javascript.async.0: 10
 tags:
+  - timed-intervals
+  - fundamental
+aspects:
   - workout
   - introduction
   - deep

-  - timed-intervals

-  - fundamental

 ---

 # Performing a function at timed intervals

 ---

 ## Content

 To perform functions at regular intervals using `setInterval`: